 Owen Roberts International Airport

-Construction is slated to start next year and funding would come from two potential sources: an airport terminal tax of $5 and an ‘airport development’ fee of $15 per passenger.
+Construction on all the above is yet to start, but funding would come from two potential sources: an airport terminal tax of $5 and an ‘airport development’ fee of $15 per passenger.

 George Town Revitalisation Project

-The next phase of the Central Business District Enhancement Project, part of the George Town Revitalisation Initiative led by the Ministry of Planning, Agriculture, Housing & Infrastructure, is set to begin 'imminently', as of November 2023.
+The last phase of the Central Business District Enhancement Project, part of the George Town Revitalisation Initiative led by the Ministry of Planning, Agriculture, Housing & Infrastructure is complete as of February 2025.

 Major Road Works & Expansions

-- Airport Connector Road: This road will link the roundabout near Cayman International School with Sparky's Drive in the Industrial Park.
-Phase 1 is set to be completed by the end of 2023, with Phase 2 commencing in early 2024.
+- The Airport Connector Road (ACR) linking the roundabout by Cayman International School with Sparky’s Drive in Industrial Park.
+Phase 1 is now complete, with Phase 2 to begin construction shortly (see above: Dart Projects)

 Submarine Cabling Upgrades